pbs/django-cms-smartsnippets/README.rst

 Terms:

 SS = Smart Snippet
 Chosen Snippets List = Can be seen by accessing http://localhost:8000/admin/sites/site/40/,
                        where 40 is the id of a particular site, can be any valid id It represents the list with selected SS for the current site (the right one).
 SS List = Can be seen by following: http://localhost:8000/admin/smartsnippets/smartsnippet/ SS Plugin drop down = This is the drop down from SS plugin which allows SSs to
                       be selected for the current page.

 There are three configuration variables available:

-* ``SMARTSNIPPETS_SHARED_SITES`` a list of site names defaulting to an empty list.
-All the sites listed here will share their smartsnippets with all the other sites as read-only.
-This can be useful in a shared environment to enable code sharing.
-Normally these sites should not have any pages.

-  For example let's say that S1, S2 and S3 are three SSs which are designated to be used (shared) within all sites, without selecting them manually in the site's Chosen Snippets List.
-  By setting SMARTSNIPPETS_SHARED_SITES = ['PBS'], the site with name 'PBS' (and domain='pbs.org') will have the role of a shared site.
-  Therefore, by selecting S1, S2 and S3 in the Chosen Snippets List of pbs.org site, will accomplish the goal to make these three snippets available by default for all the other sites.

-  From now on, all the sites can make use of (include in their pages) S1, S2 and S3 without explicitly select them in the site's Chosen Snippets List.
-  If user Us1 have editor rights on site1.pbs.org, he will notice that S1, S2 and S3
-  are available in SS List.
-  Also, if Us1 wants to create/edit a page for site1.pbs.org, he will notice that S1, S2 and S3 are available in SS Plugin drop down (even though they are not items in site1's Chosen Snippets List).

-  By settings SMARTSNIPPETS_RESTRICT_USER = False, the current user will be able to modify SSs defined for 'PBS' shared site (they won't be readonly anymore).

 * ``SMARTSNIPPETS_INCLUDE_ORPHAN`` a boolean flag that defaults to ``True``.
 If this option is enabled, selecting a site in the